Ely-tra/Deep-learning-intensity-downscaling/README.md

-# Deep learning prediction of tropical cyclone intensity
+# Deep-learning retrieval/downscaling of tropical cyclone intensity
-This is a workflow for bias correction of tropical cyclone(TC) intensity, using deep learning models.
+These deep-learning workflows are designed for retrieving, bias correcting, and downscaling tropical cyclone(TC) intensity from satellite imageries or climate reanalysis datasets.
+These models are developed at Chanh Kieu's TC research laboratory at Indiana University, Bloomington, as a part of an NSF-funded project (AGS 2309929).